Nino-cunei/uruk/docs/transcription.md

     @column number

-There might be a prime `'` after the number, but before the last `.` If present, it indicates that the number does not count physical things but visible things.
+There might be a prime `'` after the number, but before the last `.` If present, it indicates that the number does not count objects on the tablet in its original state, but in its present state.
-This can happen if the tablet is broken and material has gone missing.
+If the tablet is damaged, material is missing, and the missing items are not numbered.

-In the presence of a prime, we add to the *column* a feature *countVisible* with value `1`.
+In the presence of a prime, we add to the *column* a feature *countPresent* with value `1`.

 Line